MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD10_LAB_MANUAL.md

 #### Task 3: Test the application.

 1. Run the application and view the **Home** page.
-2. Use the F12 Developer Tools to resize Internet Explorer to various sizes to test that the media queries adapt the user interface correctly.
+2. Use the F12 Developer Tools to resize Microsoft Edge to various sizes to test that the media queries adapt the user interface correctly.
 - As a minimum, try the sizes 1280x1024 and 480x800.
-3. Close Internet Explorer.
+3. Close Microsoft Edge.

 >**Result:** After completing this exercise, you will have a website that adapts to different screen sizes.

-©2017 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.